gsaiabhishek/task_manager/README.md

 | Mulinti Shaik Wajid       | 180050063 |
 | Sanapathi Sumanth Balaji  | 180050091 |

-An app to add tasks, sub-tasks along with a timestamp.
+An android app to add tasks, sub-tasks along with a timestamp.
+Tasks, sub-tasks can filtered for a specific date